Geopolitical uncertainty shifts investor focus back to President-elect’s policies

 According to the report, the initial response to the US elections in the equity market was positive, driven by profitability tailwinds such as lower corporate tax rates and less regulation.

-However, the firm cautioned that there would be “much more dispersion” within the US market when “much less-friendly trade environment sets in”.
+However, the firm said that there would be “much more dispersion” within the US market when a “much less-friendly trade environment sets in”.

 Some sectors, including financial services and energy, are expected to remain relatively resilient to policy shifts, while the consumer discretionary sector may be more vulnerable.

-Temple also highlighted opportunities in small cap stocks, a sector “reinvigorated” post-election.
-He noted that smaller caps often benefit more from deregulation and lower corporate tax rates, and are less exposed to the consequences of a global trade war.
+Temple also highlighted opportunities in small-cap stocks, a sector “reinvigorated” post-election.
+He said that smaller caps often benefit more from deregulation and lower corporate tax rates and are less exposed to the consequences of a global trade war.

 “That said, I would argue in favour of a strategy that takes quality into account, given how many small companies consistently lose money and given that the cost of debt financing is likely to be higher for longer than previously expected, due to the inflationary impact of US trade and immigration policies,” he said.